webstafrank/Link-inn-Net/README.md

-A wifi puechase site and a parallel Blog post platform
+A wifi purchase site and a parallel Blog post platform